athenarc/experimental-analysis-of-value-linking/README.md

 ## Dataset Preparation

-You can safely ignore this step since the dataset already exist in the assets folder.
+ can safely ignore this step since the dataset already exist in the assets folder.
 However you can try creating the datasets on tour own by executing:

     python create_value_linking_dataset.py